Roger Davies (talent manager): Tina Turner (1980–2010)

-The single, "Private Dancer" penned by Mark Knopfler, was released May 29, 1984 and become an international hit.
+The single "Private Dancer", penned by Mark Knopfler, was released 29 May 1984, and become an international hit.
 The related album Private Dancer earned Turner three Grammy Awards in 1985, re-establishing her as one of the world's top rock performers.
-At the age of 45, Turner undertook the role of "Aunty Entity" alongside Mel Gibson in Mad Max Beyond Thunderdome, filmed in the Australian summer in 1984-1985.
+At the age of 45, Turner undertook the role of "Aunty Entity" alongside Mel Gibson in Mad Max Beyond Thunderdome, filmed in the Australian summer in 1984–1985.

-In 1993, What's Love Got to Do with It, a biopic about Turner by Kurt Loder, was filmed with Angela Bassett in the lead role and Australian singer-actor James Reyne (former lead singer of Australian Crawl) portraying Davies – however, it was Kramer who should have been depicted at that point of her career.
-Davies was satirically portrayed by Alec Baldwin in a sketch on Saturday Night Live when Turner guested on the program on February 22,1997.
+In 1993, What's Love Got to Do with It, a biopic about Turner by Kurt Loder, was filmed with Angela Bassett in the lead role, and Australian singer-actor James Reyne (former lead singer of Australian Crawl) portrayed Davies; however, it was Kramer who should have been depicted at that point of her career.
+Davies was satirically portrayed by Alec Baldwin in a sketch on Saturday Night Live when Turner guested on the program on 22 February 1997.

-After a successful solo career, on October 1, 2008, Turner returned to the world stage at the age of 69 to celebrate her 50th anniversary in music with 90 live dates.
-The tour was captured by director David Mallet at the GelreDome in Arnhem, Netherlands on March 21, 2009 and released by EMI later that year as Tina Live.
-Tina retired from performing live following the tour's conclusion on May 5, 2009, at the Sheffield Arena, England.
+After a successful solo career, on 1 October 2008, Turner returned to the world stage at the age of 69 to celebrate her 50th anniversary in music with 90 live dates.
+The tour was captured by director David Mallet at the GelreDome in Arnhem, Netherlands, on 21 March 2009, and released by EMI later that year as Tina Live.
+Turner retired from performing live following the tour's conclusion on 5 May 2009, at the Sheffield Arena, England.
+She died on 24 May 2023.

 Dalbello (1984)

-Roger Davies became the manager of Canadian singer-songwriter, Dalbello (aka Lisa Dal Bello), after she had released her fourth album, whomanfoursays (1984).
+Roger Davies became the manager of Canadian singer-songwriter Dalbello (aka Lisa Dal Bello) after she had released her fourth album, whomanfoursays (1984).
 On that album, Dalbello had worked with Mick Ronson (David Bowie) as producer and musician.
 Davies preferred to work with other UK-based producers after a previous negative meeting with Ronson at an interview for production work for Tina Turner.
-According to Sam Lederman (Ronson's then-manager) "We met with Tina and Roger all day but Mick got tongue-tied, he just couldn't explain what he wanted to do."
+According to Sam Lederman (Ronson's then-manager), "We met with Tina and Roger all day but Mick got tongue-tied, he just couldn't explain what he wanted to do."

 Dalbello started to record with Rupert Hine producing, but Davies "vetoed the project and suggested that she look for another producer who might be more commercial."
-Dalbello provided demo versions of new material, which she had self-produced under an anagramatic pseudonym, Bill da' Salleo.
+Dalbello provided demo versions of new material, which she had self-produced under an anagrammatic pseudonym, Bill da' Salleo.
 This was a ruse which convinced Davies and the label, A&R, to approve Bill da' Salleo as the producer for an album.
 Eventually Davies was told that Dalbello herself had self-produced the album, and Davies "began to question the strength of the album's production and commercial viability."
-The project was delayed, but finally released as she in 1987 on EMI and supported by the music video 'Tango'.
+The project was delayed, but it was finally released as she in 1987 on EMI and supported by the music video "Tango".
 The album included her biggest Canadian chart hits, "Tango" and "Black on Black".